Juriy/blog/src/documents/p/starting-channel.html.md

 Subscribe if you like it! https://www.youtube.com/channel/UCgLk3uHNua8NoRQhSDZ4Ecg

 Video posting has a huge potential, with its limitations of course.
 For example, I still don't like to read the code from streaming video.
-Everybody reads at his own pace: for some the code might be obvious and others will need to spend more time getting through the lines.
+Everybody reads at his own pace: for some the code might be obvious and others will need to spend more time getting through the lines. <!-- Read more -->

 I found that **the best** kind of *remote* learning (because nothing can beat working together at the same desk and sharing the same white board) will be videos + github + small e-book guides if you have to refresh the knowledge.